-And don't forget to check out this list of top recommended instant pot accessories by the best Insta-pot cooks on the web.
+And don't forget to check out this list of top recommended instant pot accessories by the best Instant pot cooks on the web.

 Benefits of an instant pot

-If you have not yet joined the insta-pot craze, here are a few reasons why everyone needs one.
+If you have not yet joined the instant pot craze, here are a few reasons why everyone needs one.

-1. The insta-pot helps you regain your counter space.
+1. The instant pot helps you regain your counter space.

 Declutter your kitchen with the instant pot since it does the job of 7+ other clunky appliances, including a slow cooker, rice cooker, pressure cooker, yogurt maker, steamer, sauting/browner, and warmer.

-2. Meals are so much more convenient with an insta-pot.
+2. Meals are so much more convenient with an instant pot.